Tokyo Dome: Association football

 The first of four "Kick Aids" charity matches was held on 22 April 1988.
 Pele All-Stars defeated Japan Senior All-Stars 2-0 despite Pele not playing in the match due to a minor injury.
 Over 48,000 spectators came to the match with ¥8,000,000 raised and went to the Japan Aids Foundation.

 In 1993, Aston Villa played Verdy Kawasaki in a friendly match.

 Monster truck rallies

 In 1989, the United States Hot Rod Association hosted one of the first monster truck rallies outside North America at Tokyo Dome.

 Figure skating

 On 26 February 2023, Japanese figure skater and two-time Olympic champion, Yuzuru Hanyu, held a solo ice show titled Gift at Tokyo Dome.
 His show marked the first time that an ice rink was set up at the multipurpose venue, matching the size of an Olympic ice rink with 60 m × 30 m.
 The show was directed by Hanyu himself in collaboration with Japanese choreographer Mikiko and performed live with the Tokyo Philharmonic Orchestra among others, having set a new audience record for ice shows with 35,000 spectators.
 On 14 July 2023, the event was distributed by the American subscription channel Disney+ worldwide.

+Attendances

+The home attendances of the Yomiuri Giants at the Tokyo Dome: